octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

 bandcamp: "https://octobertooth.bandcamp.com"
 soundcloud: "https://soundcloud.com/octobertooth"
 notes: |
-  a few notes on this one — I started doing these years ago but at first the idea was about traveling around and recording cassette tapes on this ole Panasonic SlimLine portable cassette recorder with auto stop
+  a few notes on this one — this is kinda v2. years ago the idea was about traveling around and recording cassette tapes on this ole Panasonic SlimLine portable cassette recorder with auto stop.
-  I got it from some shop while on tour with some pals there's a line in a Peachtea song written by John Warren that's kinda about this time I think the line can hold a lot of things, but I like to think that the line references bright and soft times with someone you love trying to make something together anyways, because I always take a deadline and add another task on top before the due date while I was trying to totally rebuild how I sound and what it really feels like to watch me play live.
-I thought I should add another layer and try and record that process I think this is the space I thought of to deliver that nothing polished, just a college try on each tune.
+  I got that recorder some place up north while on a tour there's a line in a Peachtea song written by John Warren that's kinda about this time to me. the line can hold a lot of things, but I like to think that it references bright and soft times with someone you love, trying to make somethin' together. anyways, because I always take a deadline and add another task on top before the due date, while I was trying to totally rebuild how I sound live solo I thought I should add another layer and try and record that process. nothing polished, just a college try on each tune.

-  I've been digging this guitar sound, and the MKIII really brings out the warmth.
+  the first thing I really wanted to dig into was the guitar tone.

-  the first thing I really wanted to dive into was the guitar tone I'm still working on this and amps keep breaking, but I'm looking to find a sonic space that holds attention without pushing me away. the next and last piece my vocal, it's a bit tricky to articulate but I simultaneously always want it to sound just like me while being something I'd like to hear. anyways, this started because I played my first show in a few years
+  I'm still working on this and amps keep breaking, but I'm looking to find a sonic space that holds weight without pushing me away. the next and last piece my vocal, it's a bit tricky to articulate but I simultaneously always want it to sound just like me while being something I'd like to hear. anyways, this started because I played my first show in a few years